Top 40 Free Things To Do in Singapore (Feb 2025): A Pawlentine’s Weekend, SingaporeBrides Wedding Fair, and More

-Bored as well as broke?
-We’ve got good news for you.
-This April, there’s no way you’ll miss out on the festivities with the slew of markets, events, and activities to keep you entertained at zero cost.
+Bored and broke?
+Good news—this February, there’s a plethora of markets, events, and activities to keep you entertained at zero cost.

 Festivals, fairs and markets